 The University of Kent

-The Durrell Institute of Conservation and Ecology (DICE) in the School of Anthropology and Conservation at the University of Kent offers, starting in September 2012, a new one-year taught-masters programme in Conservation and Primate Behaviour.
+The Durrell Institute of Conservation and Ecology (DICE) in the School of Anthropology and Conservation at the University of Kent offers a MSc in Conservation and Primate Behaviour.
 DICE provides a unique learning environment focused on research-led teaching and on promoting student experience.
 It also offers a unique synergy between conservation and anthropology, a dynamic school community and excellence in teaching and research.
 This programme promotes an interdisciplinary approach and understanding of primate conservation issues.
 Students will have the opportunity to acquire a diverse sets of skills and knowledge across ecological, behavioural, and social methodologies and perspectives geared at achieving effective conservation management.
 This programme aims to highlight the benefits of incorporating an understanding of local human communities' experiences and knowledge and of primate behavioural and landscape ecology to foster successful conservation of non-human primates.
 This programme is relevant to the work of research institutions, international and national NGOs, consultancy firms and/or contractors, international agencies and donors.
 If interested, please apply online.